by Dr Jane Hardcastle, Movewell: therapeutic yoga, massage, and movement

 This is true, but we can also over-breathe by breathing too deeply, expelling excessive amounts of carbon dioxide (CO2) and consequently resetting homeostatic thresholds to believe that a lower than ‘normal’ CO2 is ‘normal’ for us.
 This then triggers a need to breathe more (quickly OR deeply) whenever the CO2 concentration in the blood rises above our ‘new normal’.
 This homeostatic reset creates a perpetual cycle of over-breathing that feels perfectly normal.

-If some background physiology helps to illustrate this; CO2 removal occurs almost exclusively via breathing, with each exhale.
-One of the major determinants of how much CO2 is removed is the number of breaths per minute (rapid, hyperventilation and small, inefficient breaths).
+Some background physiology helps to illustrate this; CO2 removal occurs almost exclusively via breathing, with each exhale.
+One of the major determinants of how much CO2 is removed is the number of breaths per minute.
 The other factor that determines CO2 removal is the size of the breath (known as the tidal volume).
 Together these factors create the minute volume: the volume of gas that enters and leaves the lungs in one minute.
 The larger the minute volume, the more CO2 is removed.
 Frequent ‘practice’ of large, excessively deep breaths creates the potential for new normal CO2 levels and greater stimulus to maintain a larger minute volume.
 This is over-breathing.

 Despite the best of intentions, the cues of yoga teachers and the inclusion of pranayama practices without truly understanding the physiological implications of each practice could be detrimental to students and ourselves.